Respect for Human Rights

 Active participation of overseas employees

-A Stationed Official, from Mexico to Japan
+Experience of working on assignment from Mexico to Japan

 Over many years, TACHI-S has worked sincerely to develop overseas management, and we have endeavored to promote